 For example, investment bankers generally take a company’s financial disclosures at face value.
-When investment bankers present valuation summaries to clients in pitchbooks and fairness opinions the EBITDA used is almost always exactly what the company said it was.
+When investment bankers present valuation summaries to clients in pitch books and fairness opinions, the EBITDA used is almost always exactly what the company said it was.

-Sell side equity research analysts are a little more skeptical of the numbers (they are after all paid to make correct calls about stock performance), but typically accept the EBITDA that the company provides and argue for perhaps a slightly lower multiple / valuation because the company has lower “earnings quality.”
+Sell side equity research analysts are a little more skeptical of the numbers (they are, after all, paid to make correct calls about stock performance), but typically accept the EBITDA that the company provides and argue for perhaps a slightly lower multiple / valuation because the company has lower “earnings quality.”

 Lastly, investors – the people who actually put their money where their mouth is, should be the ones who are really skeptical, and for better or worse, many (but not all) still regularly rely on company disclosures for screening opportunities and when performing comps analysis.